 Copy the proper sequence of the fragment you want to use chromosome imaging, then paste it into the textbox, the one on the left of the Search PAMs Button.
 You can click the Reset Button if you copied the wrong sequence.

-Set the parameters for Searching, include the Number of PAMs you want to use for imaging, (the default is 26, you can set it to any number you want as long as not less than 1 and your sequence permit you to search that much), GC content of the PAMs (Not confirmed Parameter, but set around 50%).
+Set the parameters for Searching, include the Number of PAMs you want to use for imaging, (the default is 26, you can set it to any number you want as long as not less than 1 to your sequence permit you to search that much), GC content of the PAMs (Not confirmed Parameter, but set around 50%).

 The length of the PAMs usually set from 17 to 28, but you can set it to any length you want, you may aware that if the length is too short it may not well targeted.
 Distance between adjacent PAMs is the least space between adjacent PAMs, set to 30, you can change it to larger or smaller, but if it is too small, it may not have a good result, because dCas9 takes some spaces on the chromosome.